Skip to main content

 Payment statuses

-Every transaction has a status that tells you where it stands:
+Every transaction has a status:

 StatusMeaning